AlextheEngineer/Ego2Hands/README.md

     To adapt a pretrained model on your custom sequence, please do the following:

     * Record a background sequence (no hands) for your custom scene.
 Move the data into "/data/Ego2Hands/custom/custom_train/".
 When recording, please try to collect data with variety that properly represent the actual testing environment (for example, move back & forth, left & right, look up & down, left & right slightly.
 You could add in some slight rotation as well.)
+For the demo video, we collected the background sequence with the screen playing a video of the gameplay.
     * Record a testing sequence (with hands) for your custom scene.
 Move the data into "/data/Ego2Hands/custom/custom_eval/".
+    * Set the path in the config file